rtfpessoa/sportsflix/README.md

       c, [--club=CLUB]
       p, [--video-player=VIDEO-PLAYER]
                                                    # Default: vlc
-      pp, [--video-player-path=VIDEO-PLAYER-PATH]
+          [--video-player-path=VIDEO-PLAYER-PATH]
                                                    # Default: vlc
-      ni, [--no-interactive]
+          [--interactive], [--no-interactive]
       s, [--server-only], [--no-server-only]
+          [--proxy-delay=N]
+                                                   # Default: 10

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).